kovasap/draft-concept/README.md

 Then the game proceeds, with all characters (player-controlled, friendly, enemy, neutral) taking actions on a timeline based on a `:next-ready-time` stat attached to each character.
+Taking actions on a character's turn will increase this stat based on the action, giving other characters a chance to go.

-Each character has an inventory of items, each of which has an ability attached to it.
+Each character has an inventory of items.
-On a character's turn, they will try using each of their items in order and use the first one that can be used based on their context.
+Items grant two main things to the character:

+1. Tags, which can impact how that character interacts with locations, other characters, and anything else.
+2. Abilities, which the character can use one of on their turn.

+For example, the :mace item allows the character to do a melee attack, and also grants the :anti-armor tag, which makes all attacks that character makes against characters with the :armored tag stronger.

+### Tag Interactions

+Based on a character's tags, the tags of the other characters sharing that character's location, and the tags of the location itself, certain **effects** can be applied to that character:

+ - If a character has the :armored tag and an enemy at their location has :anti-armor, then that character will have the :vulnerable effect (take double damage from attacks).
+ -

+### Player Interaction

 If it the turn of a player character, the game will pause and let the player make some changes to influence their character's behavior.